NVIDIA/nvcomp/doc/cpp_quickstart.md

 ```

 Once we have our temporary and output memory allocations created, we can launch
 the compression task.
-We must ensure that the `output_bytes` variable is directly accessible
+We must ensure that the sixth parameter, the `compressed_bytes` variable, is
-by the GPU during compression.
-So, we first define a pinned memory variable and copy the size to
+directly accessible by the GPU during compression.
+So, we first define a pinned memory variable and copy
-it.
-Note that this could also be simple GPU memory, but using a simple pinned variable allows
+the size to it.
+Note that this could easily be done before calling configure to save a step, or we could use
-easy access by host code as well.
+simple GPU device memory if the compressed size does not need to be known by the host.

 ```c++
 int * d_compressed_bytes;